 As leaders in the built environment profession, we understand the vital need to step forward with solutions to the growing global climate crisis.

 We have reshaped our own business to meet these new demands.
-Our NewLeaf programme is a new long-term commitment to practical action rather than words, to ensure our organisation across the whole global value chain reaches net zero by 2030.
+Our NewLeaf programme is a new, long-term commitment to practical action rather than words, to ensure our organisation across the whole global value chain reaches net zero.

 It means taking our clients beyond carbon neutrality and offsetting, to rethink strategies that underpin sustainable communities and improve the lives of the most vulnerable.